Amenities or basic necessity?

 By 2020, about 30% of the world’s population did not have access to basic hand-washing facilities.
 In developing countries, only one in every three persons had access to basic hygiene, making these populations especially vulnerable to infectious diseases.

-How does a used soap become a new ready-to-use soap bar?
+How do used soaps become a new ready-to-use soap bar?

 “What happens to the used soap bars I leave behind?” was the question Shawn Seipler asked at the receptions of several hotels where he used to spend the night on business trips.
 The answer, always the same, was that they were thrown away.
 And this was the answer that motivated the creation of Clean the World in 2009.

 Seipler gathered some friends, a handful of potato peelers, a couple meat mincers, and several pots in his garage in Florida, USA, and began the soap recycling.
 The raw material?
 Kilos of used soaps given to him by hotels.
 This entrepreneur invented a way to recycle soap, by turning the leftovers into brand new soap bars that would then be distributed to families and children without access to soap.
 The Clean the World initiative grew rapidly and got too big for a small Florida garage.
 It spread, first to several cities in the United States, and then to several countries in the world.